Fabian Wrede, Count of Östanå

 Fabian Wrede (Peippola, Finland, 20 March 1641 – 6 December 1712) was a Swedish politician.

 Biography

-An advisor to Charles XI, King of Sweden, he was also a Swedish senator ("riksråd") and Lord Marshal of the Riksdag of the Estates.
+An advisor to Charles XI, King of Sweden, he was also a member of the Privy Council of Sweden and Lord Marshal of the Riksdag of the Estates in 1682.

-In his birthright Baron of Elimäki in Finland, he was created Count of Östanå as a reward for his service in the financial administration of the king.
+By his birthright he was Baron of Elimäki in Finland, and he was created Count of Östanå as a reward for his service in the financial administration of the king.
+He married Brita Cruus in 1672.